-Rheumatoid arthritis is an autoimmune disorder that causes inflammation and swelling in the joints.
+Rheumatoid arthritis (RA) is an autoimmune disorder that causes inflammation and swelling in the joints.
 These symptoms tend to affect the hands and feet and can weaken and restrict these parts of the body.

-Fortunately, both at-home and medical treatments are available to help reduce swelling associated with rheumatoid arthritis (RA).
+Both at-home and medical treatments are available to help reduce swelling associated with RA.

 This article takes a look at how RA can lead to swelling, the areas it affects, and how best to treat this symptom.

 RA causes the body’s immune system to attack the synovium, which lines the joints.
 The synovium produces a fluid that helps the joints move more smoothly.

 When the immune system attacks the synovium, it often results in inflammation and swelling.
-Sometimes inflammation of the synovium membrane leads to swelling, other times too much synovial fluid in the joints causes the problem.
+Sometimes inflammation of the synovium membrane leads to swelling and tissue thickening.
+Other times, too much synovial fluid in the joints causes the problem.

 Over time, the continued swelling and inflammation can also weaken ligaments in the joints.
-This weakening can lead to deformities of the feet and hands, such as claw toe or hammer toe.
+This weakening can lead to atypical characteristics of the feet and hands, such as claw toe or hammer toe.
 However, these are late symptoms of RA.

 Swelling caused by RA

-In 20 percent of cases, foot and ankle symptoms are the first to appear.
+In 20% of cases, foot and ankle symptoms are the first to appear.

 If the swelling is severe, a doctor may recommend removing excess fluid from the affected joint.
-This procedure is called joint aspiration and is generally carried out under local anesthetic.
+This procedure is known as joint aspiration.

 A doctor may also inject a substance called hydrocortisone into the joint.
 This is an anti-inflammatory medication that can reduce some of the symptoms that lead to swelling.
 Before this procedure, a doctor may apply topical anesthetic spray or lidocaine to the skin above the aspiration site.

-As well as these more immediate fixes, a doctor may prescribe medications to help a person manage their RA.
+In addition to these more immediate fixes, a doctor will prescribe medications to help a person manage their RA.
 A ‘treat to target’ approach aims to reach and maintain a stage of symptom remission.